Advice to pivot into AI Safety is likely miscalibrated

 4 Implications and Solutions

-The analysis suggests the AI safety field may be oversubscribed.
-The core problem is misalignment: organizations influencing the funnel size don’t internalize the costs borne by unsuccessful applicants.
+That is to say, all this work on alignment is misaligned.
+Organizations influencing the funnel size don’t internalize the costs borne by unsuccessful applicants.
 This incentivizes maximizing application volume (a visible proxy) rather than welfare-maximizing matches—a classic setup for Goodhart’s Law.

 4.1 For Individuals: Knowing the Game